aniass/excel-report/README.md

 ## General info
-This script allows to create Excel report from sales data by using python and 'openpyxl' library.
+This script allows to create automate Excel report from sales data by using python and 'openpyxl' library.
 We created a python function to automate this process.
 First we have used pandas library to read the Excel file, create a pivot table, and export it to Excel file.
 Then we have used the openpyxl library to adding chart and formatting the final report.

 ## Project includes:
 - automated excel report script - **report.py**